 Information contained in this article is for information purposes only.
 It is not intended to provide or be a substitute for professional financial, tax, insurance, investment, legal or accounting advice and should not be relied upon in that regard.
 It also does not constitute a specific offer to buy and/or sell securities.
-You should always consult your financial advisor or tax specialist before undertaking any of the strategies contained in this article to ensure that all elements your personal circumstances are taken into consideration in developing your individual financial plan.
+You should always consult your advisor or tax specialist before undertaking any of the strategies contained in this article to ensure that all elements your personal circumstances are taken into consideration in developing your individual financial plan.
 Information contained in this article has been compiled from sources believed to be reliable, but no representation or warranty, express or implied, is made with respect to its timeliness or accuracy and SLGI Asset Management Inc. disclaims any responsibility for any loss that may arise as a result of the use of strategies discussed.

 Sun Life Global Investments is a trade name of SLGI Asset Management Inc. and Sun Life Assurance Company of Canada.